jungjinggg/Tech241_linux/commands_sparta_app.md

     sudo apt-get install -y mongodb-org=3.2.20 mongodb-org-server=3.2.20 mongodb-org-shell=3.2.20 mongodb-org-mongos=3.2.20 mongodb-org-tools=3.2.20
     ```

-4) Configure mondo db to accept connections from app VM
+4) Configure mongodb to accept connections from app VM

    1) Change bindIp to accept any IP address (This is for testing only)
    ```